How to garden organically

 No, absolutely not.
 Everything is grown from ordinary seeds using only organic methods with no chemicals.
 John checked the catalogs for larger varieties but that is all.
 The secret is growing fast with lots of available nutrients from the Bountea.

-3. by Luthienknox, on September 7 2008 @ 4:36 am
+September 7, 2008 at 4:36 am

 are these GM …